What Is A Block Parent?

 No. You you shouldn’t let anyone into your home.
 You can assist through a screen door or an open window where Information can be exchanged and the appropriate telephone call made.
 You can encourage the child to seek refuge on your front porch or doorstep while they wait.

 When I Take My Sign Down Does That Indicate That We Are Not Home?

 A sign removed from view does not necessarily mean that no one is home.
 There are many times when the volunteer is home, but does not want to be “on duty,” so the sign does not have to be on display.

 What Is The Senior Block Parent® Program?

-While the Block Parent Program was primarily designed for children, our network of safe homes can also be used by seniors in times of distress, If you feel ill, vulnerable, distressed or lost while in your community, simply look for a house displaying the red and white Block Parent sign.
+While the Block Parent Program was primarily designed for children, our network of safe homes can also be used by seniors.
+If a senior feels ill, vulnerable, distressed or lost while in their community, they can simply look for a house displaying the Block Parent sign.